 Total Length: it defines the total length of user datagram in bytes.

 Checksum: it is a 16-bit field that is used in error detection.

 UDP provides only basic functions required for end-to-end delivery of transmission.
 It does not provide any sequencing or reordering functions.
 It cannot specify the damaged packet when an error occurs.
 UDP does not contain an ID or sequencing number for a particular datagram.

 Dynamic Host Configuration Protocol (DHCP) is the most frequently used method of dynamic IP addressing.
 The servers that manage the dynamic assignment of IP addresses are called DHCP servers.
 The workstations that are dynamically assigned IP addresses by DHCP servers are called DHCP clients.

 The range of IP addresses to be assigned to the client is specified when DHCP servers are configured.
-DHCP servers maintain a list of currently assigned IP addresses from assignable IP address range.
-A client can be assigned any IP address form assignable list.
+DHCP servers maintain a list of currently assigned IP addresses from the assignable IP address range.
+A client can be assigned any IP address form an assignable list.

 How DHCP Communication Protocol assigns an IP address?

 DHCP servers can assign an IP address in three different ways:

 Automatic Allocation: in automatic allocation, the server attempts to always assign the same address to a given host or ode.
 It is useful for the hosts that provide services to users such as mail servers.
 Such type of host needs the same address each time because other hosts may have saved its internet address.